-Q: What is Sales Intelligence?
+Q: What is sales intelligence?

-Without sales intelligence – the growth of your account list (and revenue potential) is left to chance.
-It’s like spraying a hose with an open nozzle or spraying with a closed nozzle – both ways you’re going to get wet… but one is much more efficient than the other.
+Without sales intelligence, the growth of your universe of accounts (and revenue potential) is left to chance.
+It’s like spraying a hose with an open nozzle or spraying with a closed nozzle: You’re going to get wet either way, but one is much more efficient than the other.

 Sales intelligence allows you to know who your next most likely buyer is, and know how to get ahold of them.

 Get the ebook: The Power of Sales Intelligence

 Q: Where do you see Sales Intelligence going?

 Henry: Sales intelligence didn’t exist 10 years ago when we started DiscoverOrg.

 Now, it’s about providing context around those contacts and making all of that data accessible.
 Contact data evolved into org charts and job responsibilities – and now we’ve moved on to understanding purchase intent.